mule-lint/mule-lint/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Hat tip to https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 as this was the starting point of this README and other project related files
+* Hat tip to [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) as she provided the starting point of this README and other project related files.

 [![Analytics](https://beacon-cgorshing.appspot.com/UA-24556575-4/nuisto/mule-lint/README.md?pixel)](https://github.com/nuisto/mule-lint/README.md)